cgs-matthew-pham/pxt-hitechnic-irseeker-v2/README.md

 # pxt-hitechnic-irseeker-v2
-A library for the HiTechnic IRSeeker V2 targeting the MakeCode MicroBit editor.
+A MakeCode editor extension for the HiTechnic IR Seeker V2 sensor.

+## Supported targets

+* for PXT/microbit

+## License

+MIT